Sagittal/sagittal-calculator/README.md

-# sagittal-calculator
+# sagittal-main

-an online calculator for the Sagittal notation system
+code for the Sagittal notation system

 ## development